quartzsite/bardslog/content/1587-11-25-on-the-road-south.md

 lesson: "The journey shapes the blade"
 ---

-The road from Strasbourg stretched out before me like a ribbon of muddy brown and autumn gold.
+The road from Maraisbourg stretched out before me like a ribbon of muddy brown and autumn gold.
 I left the city with the sound of the guild's salute still ringing in my ears and the weight of Master Merryen's final wish on my shoulders.
 As I walked, the spires of the cathedral faded into the mist and were replaced by rolling fields, small villages and the long sweep of the river.
 Every innkeeper and ferryman I met asked if I were a soldier or a minstrel; I told them I was both, and that felt true.